 We collect water samples from over 30 popular swimming and shellfish gathering sites between Lottin Point to the Wherowhero Lagoon to the Rere Rockslide.

-Water quality is tested fortnightly between November to March and monthly for the rest of the year at some sites only.
+Water quality is tested at least fortnightly, with most sites sampled weekly between November to March.
+Some sites are sampled monthly for the rest of the year.

 Recreational water quality

 Water quality at most beaches in the Gisborne region is generally safe for swimming.
 See the sites below of our popular swimming and recreation sites.

 Avoid lagoons and estuaries

 Be aware lagoons and estuaries often have poor water quality and the bacteria can make us sick.
-They may seem nice, safe places for children to swim, but the quality of the water is not good.
+They may seem nice, safe places for children to swim, but the quality of the water is usually not good.
 If water seldom meets health requirements a sign will be in place.

-Turihaua lagoon - we do not recommend swimming in this lagoon.
-It often becomes blocked by a sandbar and is only flushed during heavy rain so run-off from farms upstream accumulate in the lagoon.
+Turihaua lagoon - It's often blocked by a sandbar and is only flushed during heavy rain so run-off from farms upstream accumulate in the lagoon.

-Hamanatua Stream lagoon - we do not recommend swimming in this lagoon.
-The stream empties into Wainui Beach after forming a lagoon.
+Hamanatua Stream lagoon - The stream empties into Wainui Beach after forming a lagoon.
 Fed from run-off from surrounding farmlands, the stream and lagoon are frequently contaminated.

 General health warning after heavy rain